 I think it would be foolish to deny that these phenomena take place.
 It is well known that the hands of healers get hot.
 Healers also often report that some kind of energy gets transmitted from them to the patient.
 Yet think about these phenomena.
 They all deal with the body.
 Any energy that can pass from my body to your body is on the level of the body.
 Even “higher energies” that affect the patient’s higher, non-physical bodies (such as the etheric) are still dealing with the realm of form, albeit subtle form.

-I assume that such energies may show up as by-products of a true healing, but if they are the healing, then we are dealing with what the Course calls magic, as we discussed in principle #9.
+I assume that such energies may show up as by-products of a true healing, but if they are the healing, then we are dealing with what the Course calls magic.
 To add to what was said there, I think this kind of healing is all right, as long as we realize that we are healing only the symptom and that, unless we are able to heal the cause, that cause will soon produce a new symptom.
 I call this approach, “conscious magic.”
 We are consciously using magic, doing so simply to give ourselves some symptom relief so that we have some room to work on the cause.

 What is the cause?
 Every alternative route to healing claims to heal the real underlying cause of sickness, whether it locates that cause in the diet, in the colon, in the flow of chi, in the auric field or in the etheric body.
 Yet from the Course’s standpoint, these are all secondary causes, and thus symptoms.
 The real cause is quite simply how the patient perceives the world and the self.